Roger A. Caras: Early life and education

 Born May 24, 1928, in the rural town of Methuen, Massachusetts, Caras was raised in a family that encouraged love of animals.
 His parents allowed him to foster a menagerie of pets, and during the Depression he went to work at the age of 10 to help pay for his pets' upkeep.
 His first job, working in the stables of an SPCA shelter, was his first experience with animal rescue in the shelter's haven for abused horses.
 He completed his education at Boston's Huntington Preparatory School and immediately enlisted in the U.S. Army near the end of World War II.

-Caras returned to Boston after his tour of duty and then enrolled as a zoology major at Northwestern University.
+Caras returned to Boston after his tour of duty and then enrolled as a zoology major at Northeastern University.
 In 1950, he transferred to Case Western Reserve University, Cleveland, Ohio, but interrupted his education for military service again, this time in the Korean War from 1950 to 1952.

 Career

 Caras returned to civilian life as a West Coast resident, attending the University of Southern California, where he earned a degree, not in zoology but in cinema, and stepped from academic life to executive-level work in the motion picture industry.
 During 15 years in the film world, Caras held a number of assignments, including serving as press secretary for actress Joan Crawford, and from 1965 to 1969 as vice president of Stanley Kubrick's production company, Hawk Films, working with Kubrick and Arthur C. Clarke on the science fiction epic 2001: A Space Odyssey.
-During his Hollywood years, Caras also launched his writing career, contributing articles on animal and environmental issues to such periodicals as "Audubon" and publishing his first book, "Antarctica: Land of Frozen Time,” in 1962.
+During his Hollywood years, Caras also launched his writing career, contributing articles on animal and environmental issues to such periodicals as Audubon and publishing his first book, Antarctica: Land of Frozen Time, in 1962.

 In 1964, Caras made his broadcasting debut on the NBC News program The Today Show, spending nearly a decade as the program's "house naturalist."
 His skills in broadcasting, research, biology, and zoology led to his acceptance as one of the media's best-regarded animal authorities.
 He was sought out by the Walt Disney conglomerate as a consultant on their Florida Animal Kingdom park.

 Acting as a special correspondent, Caras reported from around the globe on a variety of animal and environmental issues that ranged from exposes on laboratory animals to the plight of the endangered Giant Panda in China and to investigation of the black market commerce in exotic animals and poaching.